cferdinandi/adventure/content/random-effects.md

 Whether you're using [the Chaos Magic house rule](/rules#chaos-magic) or just need a random effect for a potion or herb, this table can help you quickly come up with some ideas.

 Roll two D6 dice, or one D20 and flip a coin.
 Then find the matching numbers on the table (_H is heads, T is tails_).
-All effects end after a minute.
+All effects end after a few rounds of combat, or a few minutes of exploration.

 | 2D6 | Effect | D20-Coin |
 |-----|--------|------------|